bitcoin-ring/boltring-docs/docs/lnbits.md

-# BoltRing LNBits Setup
+# BoltRing LNbits Setup

-This guide shows you how to set up the BoltRing with [LNBits](https://lnbits.com/) and the Bolt Card extension.
-LNBits is a free, open-source lightning account system.
+This guide shows you how to set up the BoltRing with [LNbits](https://lnbits.com/) and the Bolt Card extension.
+LNbits is a free, open-source lightning account system.

 !!! danger "Safety notice"
     In this guide, we use a public demo installation of LNbits, which means you must trust the